 Generally, the market is shifting towards more advanced compact size CNC machines with automatic tool changers and multi axis machining technology.
 These multi-functional machines are the current hot item among producers.
 More specifically, the CNC lathe machines segment led the product segment in 2018 and was valued at USD 17.65 billion, while CNC milling machines are expected to be the 2nd biggest market, registering a CAGR of 9.7% over the next six years.
 Increased adoption of both machines is being attributed to the ease of use they bring in and their diverse capabilities.

-Milling machine are also expected to grow, albeit for different reasons than other CNC technologies.
+CNC milling technologies are also expected to grow, albeit for different reasons than other CNC technologies.
 The milling machines segment owes its increases to the reduction operational costs it can provide.
 CNC laser machines are similarly expected to gain traction over the forecast period (2018-2025) as a result of improved machining speed and reduction in the requirement of workforce.

 Major Players & Dominant Sub-technologies